 First Time Use:

 Before using your grates, wash thoroughly with a mild dishwashing liquid to remove the protective wax coating applied for shipping.
 Rinse with hot water and dry completely with a soft cloth or paper towel.
 NEVER ALLOW cast iron or painted steel grates TO DRAIN DRY OR WASH IN A DISHWASHER.
-Only stainless steel grates can be washed in a dishwasher.
 Now season the grates to prevent rust and sticking.

 A high heat oil such as vegetable or canola is recommended for the initial seasoning.
 Apply a coat of oil to the entire surface, including all corners, using a spray bottle.
 Wipe the surface of the grates with a paper towel to ensure even distribution.
 Start your grill and let it burn for 15 minutes – or until the oil burns off and stops smoking.
 Your cooking grates are now ready to use.